daikon-games/atomix/README.md

 ```

 Then any time you would have updated that object's `hspeed` or `vspeed` variable, instead update `transform.xspeed` and `transform.yspeed`.
 It will "just work", and you can apply this same Atom to any objects you want, whether they are related to each other or not!

+## Licensing

+Polyglot is licensed under Creative Commons BY 4.0.
+Essentially, you may use it, change it, ship it, and share it, with attribution.
+Just make sure to somewhere mention the use of **Atomix by Daikon Games**!